j-glow/ZAI-project/README.md

 ## API Documentation

 The backend API is documented using Swagger.
-Once the backend server is running, the interactive Swagger UI can be accessed at:

-The backend API is documented using Swagger.
 Once the backend server is running, the interactive Swagger UI can be accessed at `/api-docs` on the base URL of the backend server (e.g., `http://localhost:5000/api-docs`).

 ---